dagbdagb/juniper-ztp/README.md

 ## Troubleshooting

 * is the device fresh out of box? 'request system zeroize' if not
+* ensure that the intermediate config points at a valid NTP server, so the device gets the correct date
 * be patient.
   * booting Junos on EX is slow
   * the os installation takes time